mainexploit/mk7-tt-revamp/README.md

 - Time Trials checksums for verification at the end of a normal run
 - A replay mode with dynamic camera controls such as 3rd person view
 - A reworked demo camera for replays of your previous played time trials
-- A practice mode with save states, infinite laps and time split per lap
 - An input viewer for the replay mode and in replays of your previous run
+- A practice mode with save states, infinite laps and time split per lap/section
 - Other QoL features such as pressing B to go back to your splits in the result screen

 ---